zeljkoobrenovic/grounded-architecture/_posts/2022-06-01-superglue.markdown

 IT organizations need persons who look broader, linking architecture, technical details, business needs, and people together.
 These persons may not necessarily have a title of an architect.
 But they need to have good working relationships with developer teams and the local business stakeholders and functions.
 Simultaneously, such a person is well connected with the internal communities and has external visibility.
 They promote what we are doing, and on the other hand, they bring back the ideas from the outside.

-Setting the architects' goals to be "superglue" also requires some thought on developing as a superglue.
+Setting the architects' goals to be "superglue" also requires some thought on developing architects as a superglue.
 Borrowing from Gregor Hohpe's view on architect development from his book Software Architecture Elevator, I share the view that our architects should stand on three legs:

 * Skills
 * Impact